-If you’re hoping to get more fit in 2013 and change unhealthy habits, remember that small, persistent steps are the best way to reach your goals and stick with them.
+If you’re hoping to get more fit and change unhealthy habits, remember that small, persistent steps are the best way to reach your goals and stick with them.
 So let’s talk about some small steps to get you started…

 Planning your meals ahead of time can make it much easier to ensure healthy ones.
 Like the old saying, “Failing to plan is planning to fail.” (paraphrased)